AlliumPro/libnet/content/docs/2025/libnet/week1.md

 **FastAPI** is a modern framework that delivers:

--High performance.\
+- High performance.
--Seamless integration with PostgreSQL.\
+- Seamless integration with PostgreSQL.
--Support for asynchronous queries.
+- Support for asynchronous queries.

 **Frontend:**